 Professor Erbsen was named the Stanley V. Kinyon Teacher of the Year for 2006-2007 and the Stanley V. Kinyon Tenure-Track Teacher of the Year for 2005-2006.
 Two of his articles have been selected for presentation at the peer-reviewed Stanford/Yale Junior Faculty Forum.
-He is the Chair-Elect of the Association of American Law Schools Section on Civil Procedure.
+He is the Chair of the Association of American Law Schools Section on Civil Procedure.

 Professor Erbsen received an A.B. magna cum laude from Harvard College and a J.D. cum laude from Harvard Law School, where he was Articles Chair of the Harvard Law Review.
 He was a law clerk for Judge Judith Rogers of the United States Court of Appeals for the D.C.
-Circuit and spent six years in private practice at Mayer, Brown, Rowe & Maw in Chicago and Wilmer, Cutler, & Pickering in Washington, D.C., where he specialized in appellate litigation, international arbitration, and class actions.
+Circuit and spent six years in private practice at Mayer, Brown & Platt in Chicago and Wilmer, Cutler, & Pickering in Washington, D.C., where he specialized in appellate litigation, international arbitration, and class actions.
 During the 2004-2005 academic year, Professor Erbsen was a Vanderbilt Fellow and Instructor in Law at Vanderbilt Law School.
 In Fall 2008, he was a Visiting Associate Professor at Georgetown University Law Center.

 For further information on Professor Erbsen, please consult his curriculum vitae (pdf file).